-It has an annual fee of $495, and while the rewards program is not the most valuable out there, this card comes with high-end benefits like airport lounge access, a concierge available for live chat via the Luxury Card mobile app and thousands of dollars in credits at hotels.
+It has a hefty annual fee, and while the rewards program is not the most valuable, this card comes with high-end benefits like airport lounge access, a concierge available for live chat via the Luxury Card mobile app, and thousands of dollars in credits at hotels.

 This card is part of the Luxury Card family of cards, which includes:

 |Mastercard® Black Card™ (This review)||$495|